Manifold Optimization for High Accuracy Spatial Location Estimation Using Ultrasound Waves: Introduction

 The rest of this manuscript is organized as follows. \sref{sec:rel} cites and discusses the related work.
-In \sref{sec:sys}, the equilateral triangle geometry of the transmitters is exploited to formulate the ultrasound spatial location estimation problem as a non-convex optimization.
+In \sref{sec:sys}, the {isosceles} triangle geometry of the transmitters is exploited to formulate the ultrasound spatial location estimation problem as a non-convex optimization.
 A brief overview of Riemannian optimization methods on embedded manifolds is provided in \sref{sec:opt}.
-Afterward, the equilateral triangle manifold is introduced and investigated in \sref{sec:the}.
-Given the manifold geometry, \sref{sec:hig} designs efficient algorithms for the location estimation problem. {\sref{sec:ccrb} derives the Cram\'er-Rao bound (CRB) and the constrained CRB for our localization setup.} Finally, before concluding in \sref{sec:con}, \sref{sec:sim} presents the simulation results and comparisons with available methods from the literature.
+The {isosceles} triangle manifold is introduced and investigated in \sref{sec:the}.
+Given the manifold geometry, \sref{sec:hig} describes the design of efficient algorithms for the location estimation problem. {\sref{sec:ccrb} derives the Cram\'er-Rao bound (CRB) and the constrained CRB for our localization setup.} Finally, \sref{sec:sim} presents the simulation results and comparisons with other methods from the literature, before concluding in \sref{sec:con}.